These Mariners just won’t quit, and it’s got them — and this city — knocking on the postseason’s door

 But come on, we’re talking about the 2021 Mariners.
 They weren’t going anywhere.

-When the M’s came up in the bottom of the eighth, the 44,414 fans on had shaken off the setback earlier in the inning.
+When the M’s came up in the bottom of the eighth, the 44,414 fans had shaken off the setback earlier in the inning.
 They raised their “Believe” signs (inspired by the sitcom “Ted Lasso”) and resurrected the enthusiasm.

-Then, outfielder Jared Kelenic led off by getting hit by a pitch.
+Then, outfielder Jarred Kelenic led off by getting hit by a pitch.
 Then, pinch-hitter Jake Bauers walked.
 Then Jake Fraley dropped a sacrifice bunt that moved the runners to second and third.
 Then, shortstop J.P.
 Crawford was intentionally walked to load the bases.

 If you wanted to know what true tension in sports felt like, there was nowhere better to be Saturday night than T-Mobile Park.
 And it appeared that Ty France was going to knock in a run when he hit a dribbler to third base in the next at-bat.